harmony-devdao/wallet-send-hrc20/README.md

-# Example How To Send HRC-20 Tokens
+# Example How To Send HRC-20 Tokens Using A Wallet

-This is a basic example how you can programatically send HRC-20 tokens.
+This is a basic example how you can send HRC-20 tokens signing it with a wallet.
 This example uses **ether-js**.

 ##  DISCLAIMER